 About the Committee

-Mission: The Complete Streets Committee was formed in 2016 to advocate for and promote the safe use of streets for, pedestrians, bicyclists, and public transit riders of all ages and abilities.
+Our Mission: The Complete Streets Committee was formed in 2016 to advocate for and promote the safe use of streets for pedestrians, bicyclists, and public transit riders of all ages and abilities.

-We advocate for Complete Streets because when residents feel comfortable engaging in the street, whether by walking, biking or taking public transportation, public health and quality of life are improved.
-The Complete Streets Committee will catalyze diverse uses of the street through events, such as We Walk Week, outreach, education and partnerships with other organizations such as Montpelier Alive, Parks and Recreation, Planning and Community Development.
-Public Works, the Police Department, Green Mountain Transportation, Transportation Infrastructure Committee and local schools.
+We advocate for Complete Streets because when residents feel comfortable engaging in the street, whether by walking, biking, using a mobility aid, or taking public transportation, public health and quality of life are improved.
+The Complete Streets Committee supports diverse uses of the street through events, outreach, education, advocacy, and partnering with the Department of Public Works, Montpelier Alive, Green Mountain Transit, local schools, and many others.